 If you want to mix your train journey with a bit of sailing, head towards Ardrossan Harbour and catch the ferry to Arran.
 You’ll be able to spot Brodick Castle as you approach by boat, and if you’re feeling energetic, why not bag yourself a Corbett with a climb up Goatfell?

 - Glasgow to Ayr – approx 50 minutes

 - Glasgow to Girvan – approx 1 hour 25 minutes

 - Glasgow to Ardrossan Harbour – approx 45 minutes

 Beach and seaside

 You’re spoiled for choice.
 Girvan, Ayr, Prestwick, Troon and Irvine all have beautiful sandy beaches.
 If you prefer a rocky beach with opportunities to explore, you’ll find that too.
-At Ayr there’s plenty of space to keep the kids occupied.
-There are free entry activity parks for children of all ages, and a monster grass park right opposite the seafront.
+At Ayr there’s plenty of space to keep the kids occupied with a fantastic playpark and a huge green space opposite the beach.

 Art and history